 Many schools and education groups in our community are adopting GIS Technology into their curriculum.
 GIS is helping our students to become better thinkers and more creative in solving both community and environmental problems.
 It is a technology tool that they can learn from and grow their knowledge academically for future professions.

-Come to the Middleton Gallery at Spirit Square and learn how the County’s Geographic Internet applications Polaris 3G, Geoportal, and Charlotte-Mecklenburg’s Quality of Life Dashboard can help you do a better job in finding answers to your business questions!
+Come to the Middleton Gallery at Spirit Square and learn how the County’s Geographic Internet applications Polaris 3G, Geoportal, and Register of Deeds System and the Quality of Life Explorer can help you do a better job in finding answers to your business questions!

 Geocaching is a high-tech treasure hunting game played throughout the world by adventure seekers equipped with GPS devices.
 The basic idea is to locate hidden containers, called geocaches, outdoors and then share your experiences online.
 Geocaching is enjoyed by people from all age groups, with a strong sense of community and support for the environment.
 A group will venture out on the streets of Charlotte to look for some map caches.

 View the forum agendaRegister for the Surveyors Seminar Here!

 City of Charlotte Enterprise GIS